okwe0002/pdsnd_github/README.md

 U.S Bikeshare Data Analysis

 ### Description
 This project takes a look at bikeshare data from 3 cities in the U.S.A - Washington, New York City and Chicago - and displays some interesting observations in the data, with options to filter by the month of the year and the day of the week.
+Some of these observations include statistics on the most frequent travel times and durations, the most popular stations and on users as well.

 ### Files used
 washington.csv, new_york_city.csv and chicago.csv